OTD Business Development Fellowship

 - Participation in OTD's Bench-to-Business Boot Camp

-- January 25: Applicants express intent to apply for the Fellows program by submitting a résumé and cover letter to Tyler Brown, senior fellow
+- January 29: Deadline to apply for the Fellows program, by completing the application form and submitting your résumé and cover letter

-- May 1-2: Bench-to-Business Boot Camp takes place at Harvard Medical School
+- May 20 and 21: Bench-to-Business Boot Camp takes place at Harvard Medical School

 How to apply

-Interested PhD students and postdocs should submit a résumé and cover letter to senior fellow Tyler Brown, expressing interest in the OTD Business Development Fellows program, by January 25.
-OTD will then provide a select group of applicants with a commercialization case study on February 1, to be completed by February 18.
+Interested PhD students and postdocs should submit a résumé and cover letter, expressing interest in the OTD Business Development Fellows program, by January 29.
+Please also complete the application form by this date.
+OTD will then provide a select group of applicants with a commercialization case study on February 5, to be completed by February 26.

 Looking for something else?